 Earth's atmosphere is changing more quickly than ever before in human history, and it's no secret why.
 Humans are releasing a flood of greenhouse gases, namely carbon dioxide, into the air by burning fossil fuels.
 CO2 lingers in the sky for centuries, so once we reach a certain level, we're stuck for a while.

 Until recently, our air hadn't contained 400 parts per million of CO2 since long before the dawn of Homo sapiens.
 It briefly broke 400 ppm in the Arctic in June 2012, but CO2 levels fluctuate with the seasons (due to plant growth), so they soon dipped back into the 390s.
 Hawaii then saw 400 ppm in May 2013, and again in March 2014.
 The Mauna Loa Observatory also averaged 400 ppm for all of April 2014.

-To put this in perspective, we know (thanks to ice-core samples) that CO2 levels hadn't even flirted with 400 ppm for at least 800,000 years before this century.
-The history is hazier beyond that, but research suggests CO2 levels haven't been this high since the Pliocene Epoch, which ended about 3 million years ago.
+Before this century, CO2 levels hadn't even flirted with 400 ppm for at least 800,000 years (something we know thanks to ice-core samples).
+The history is less certain before that, but research suggests CO2 levels haven't been this high since the Pliocene Epoch, which ended about 3 million years ago.
 Our own species, by comparison, only evolved about 200,000 years ago.

 "Scientists have come to regard [the Pliocene] as the most recent period in history when the atmosphere's heat-trapping ability was as it is now," explains the Scripps Institution of Oceanography, "and thus as our guide for things to come."
 (For anyone who isn't aware, CO2 traps solar heat on Earth.
 There's a long historical link between CO2 and temperature; see more about that here.)